Pool Pump Troubleshooting: Fix Common Problems

 Priming is the process of filling the pump with water to create suction.
 Without prime, the impeller spins in air and moves nothing.
 There are two distinct scenarios here.

 Never primes (new startup or after service): Water never enters the pump basket, pressure gauge stays at zero.
-This is typically an air leak, a clogged basket, or water level too low at the skimmer.
+This is an air leak, a clogged basket, or water level too low at the skimmer.

 Loses prime (was working, stops after a few minutes): The pump starts normally but prime drops after running.
 Air is entering the suction side from somewhere, a cracked fitting, a dried-out basket lid O-ring, or a low pool water level.